khofstadter/navigatingthedigitalworld.com/docs/project-management.md

 <br><br>

-## 5 APM stages for or academic research
+## Five APM stages for or academic research

 ### 1. goals
 - conduct an initial literature review and discussions to help establish